sqlraft/hctree/doc/hctree/replication2.md

      hct_journal table.

-  *  Attempting to change a database from NORMAL to either LEADER or FOLLOWER mode requires exclusive access.
+  *  Attempting to change a database from NORMAL to either LEADER or FOLLOWER mode, or from LEADER or FOLLOWER back to NORMAL, requires exclusive access.
 The results of attempting to do so while any other client is reading or writing to the same database are undefined.

   *  Attempting to change a database from FOLLOWER to LEADER, or from LEADER to FOLLOWER, requires that no other client be simultaneously writing to